...

 Closing Remarks

-Safety audits and inspections, implementing safety procedures, and ensuring that all warehouse workers are adequately trained in occupational safety and health guidelines.
-Additionally, having a comprehensive safety checklist can help identify and mitigate potential hazards.
+Safety audits and inspections, implementing OHAS (Occupational Health and Safety) procedures, and ensuring that all warehouse workers receive proper training in safety guidelines.
+Additionally, an OHAS-based safety checklist can help identify and mitigate potential hazards.

 The Occupational Safety and Health Administration (OSHA) sets and enforces standards to ensure safe and healthful workplace conditions.
 For the warehouse industry, OSHA provides regulations that cover safety measures, training requirements, and hazard communication, helping to protect warehouse employees from potential accidents and injuries.